ylxdzsw/sopipe/readme.md

 `!!` operators can used to composite two nodes, such that the one on the left is used for forwarding and the other for backwarding.

-The `:=` operator can be used to bind a node to a name.
+`:=` operator binds a node to a name.
 This is necessary for some nodes that expect multiple outputs.
-The user-defined names should start with `$` by convention.
-If the RHS of the `:=` operation is a pipe (`=>`), the last node in the pipe is bind to the name.
+The RHS of the `:=` operation can be a pipe `=>`, in which case the last node in the pipe is bind to the name.

 ## Modules